Cloud-Native-Platform-Engineering/pemm-assessment/.github/instructions/instructions.md

 2. Update JavaScript language detection in `loadQuestionsData()`
 3. Add option to language dropdown in HTML template
 4. Update `changeLanguage()` function if needed
+5. **Follow translation workflow**: Ensure all content is properly translated and synchronized

 ## Dynamic Content Loading